-Swedish jurisdictioncan apply in the whole of the Swedish marine territory, i.e., in both the area known as inner waters and territorial waters.
-The law on Sweden's marine territory (1966:374), states that territorial waters extend 12 nautical miles (M) i.e., around 22km from the baseline.
+Swedish jurisdiction6can apply in the whole of the Swedish marine territory, i.e., in both the area known as inner waters and territorial waters.
+The law on Sweden's marine territory (1966:374), states that territorial water extend 12 M (around 22 km) from the baseline.
 Within this area the Cultural Environment Act applies in its entirety.
 In addition, the UN's Convention on the Law of the Sea of 1982, gives coastal states the right to establish a so-called contiguous zone outside of the territorial waters.
-This zone, also calculated from the baseline, can be up to 24 m wide.
+This zone, also calculated from the baseline, can be up to 24 nautical miles (M) wide.
 The coastal states which have established such a zone have the right to protect archaeological and historical finds and remains found inside this limit.
-Such a zone was established in Sweden in 2017 (2017:1272), Law on the Swedish territorial waters and maritime zones.
+Such a zone was established in Sweden in 2017, Law (2017:1272) on the Swedish territorial waters and maritime zones.